We have been awarded an ECO flag for the fifth time, making us one of the most sustainable schools in the country.

 Eco Club aims to promote environmental awareness in our school and the local community.
-This focuses on 9 main areas: energy, water, biodiversity, school grounds, healthy living, transport, litter, waste & global citizenship.
+This focuses on 10 main areas: marine, energy, water, biodiversity, school grounds, healthy living, transport, litter, waste & global citizenship.

 Eco members consist of children ranging from Foundation Stage to Year 6, who meet regularly throughout the year.
 Eco Club aims to promote environmental awareness in our school and the local and wider community by embedding it into the heart of our curriculum.